thegetty/bronze-guidelines/content/vocabulary/pour.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "The operation of pouring or casting metal into the refractory mold."
+definition: 'The operation of pouring or casting metal into the refractory mold.'
 ---

 {{< q-figure-group grid="3" id="549, 560" >}}